Roman Catholic Diocese of Ballarat: Accusations against Pell

-According to the report's newly disclosed details, which were made public on 7 May 2020, by 1973 Pell was "not only conscious of child sexual abuse by clergy but that he also had considered measures of avoiding situations which might provoke gossip about it."
-The Commission report also stated that with regards to his role in assisting in Risdale's transfer to Sydney "We are satisfied that Cardinal Pell's evidence as to the reasons that the CEO deceived him was implausible.
-We do not accept that Bishop Pell was deceived, intentionally or otherwise".
+According to the report's newly disclosed details, which were made public on 7 May 2020, by 1973 Pell was "not only conscious of child sexual abuse by clergy but that he also had considered measures of avoiding situations which might provoke gossip about it".
+The commission report also stated that with regards to his role in assisting in Risdale's transfer to Sydney "We are satisfied that Cardinal Pell's evidence as to the reasons that the CEO deceived him was implausible.
+We do not accept that Bishop Pell was deceived, intentionally or otherwise."

-It was also reported that Pell, who was Ridsdale's former 1973 roommate, "tried to bribe" at least one Ridsdale victim, Ridsdale's nephew David Ridsdale, "into keeping quiet."
-David testified that the attempted bribe took place when he told Pell about the sex abuse over the phone in February 1983.
-David stated that after he brought up the abuse "[Pell] then began to talk about my growing family and my need to take care of their needs," and that "He mentioned how I would soon have to buy a car or house for my family."
-David's sisters Patricia Ridsdale and Bernadette Lukaitis also backed his account, telling the royal commission that their brother called them shortly after his conversation with Pell and said Pell had tried to bribe him.
-Despite not being satisfied with how David interpreted Pell's offer, which was believed to be mere assistance rather than an offer of silence, the Royal Commission accepted that Pell "turned his mind" to Ridsdale taking his boy victims on overnight camps.
+It was also reported that Pell, who was Ridsdale's former 1973 roommate, "tried to bribe" at least one Ridsdale victim, Ridsdale's nephew David Ridsdale, "into keeping quiet".
+David Ridsdale testified that the attempted bribe took place when he told Pell about the sex abuse over the phone in February 1983.
+He also stated that after he brought up the abuse, "[Pell] then began to talk about my growing family and my need to take care of their needs" and that "He mentioned how I would soon have to buy a car or house for my family."
+Hiss sisters, Patricia Ridsdale and Bernadette Lukaitis, also backed his account, telling the royal commission that their brother called them shortly after his conversation with Pell and said Pell had tried to bribe him.
+Despite not being satisfied with how David interpreted Pell's offer, which was believed to be mere assistance rather than an offer of silence, the royal commission accepted that Pell "turned his mind" to Ridsdale taking his boy victims on overnight camps.

 Establishment of Institutional Liability List

-On 8 May 2020, the Australian Supreme Court agreed to establish an Institutional Liability List to administer child sex abuse lawsuits The new list includes claims for damages arising from the Royal Commission into Institutional Responses to Child Sexual Abuse.
+On 8 May 2020, the Victorian Supreme Court agreed to establish an Institutional Liability List to administer child sex abuse lawsuits The new list includes claims for damages arising from the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Lawsuits against Pell, and also cases concerning sexually abusive Diocese of Ballarat priests such as Ridsdale and Robert Claffey, played a major role in the list's creation.